 Assault and battery charges

-Assault and battery is the common charge in Virginia law for domestic abuse.
-Assault is the threat of physical harm while battery is the actual application of physical harm, which can include simple touching of another, whether on purpose or in anger.
-Child abuse and neglect and strangulation are other serious criminal charges related to family violence.
+Assault is the threat of physical harm to another person.
+Battery is the actual application of physical harm, which can include simple touching of another, whether on purpose or in anger.
+Domestic violence charges can be referred to as assault & battery.
+Child abuse and neglect and strangulation are other serious criminal charges and are related to family violence.
 Consent, touching, mistaken identity (“it wasn’t me”) and self-defense are common examples of defenses that may be available to you for certain charges.

 Prince William County especially tough